 Let us resume with the $\Scal_M=0$ condition.
-The spin compact scalar flat K\"ahler surfaces were classified in \cite[Proposition 3]{LeB1} and consist of the Calabi-Yau surfaces, the flat torus modulo a finite group, here denoted $M_0$, and the $\C\Proj^1$-bundles over a Riemann surface of genus $>1$ with the local product metric, here $M_1$. \begin{teo} i) Let $M$ be any complete scalar-flat K\"ahler surface, with the compatible orientation.
+The spin compact scalar-flat K\"ahler surfaces were classified in \cite[Proposition 3]{LeB1} and consist of the Calabi-Yau surfaces, the flat torus modulo a finite group, here denoted $M_0$, and the $\C\Proj^1$-bundles over a Riemann surface of genus $>1$ with the local product metric, here $M_1$. \begin{teo} \begin{enumerate} \item[i)] Let $M$ be any complete scalar-flat K\"ahler surface, with the compatible orientation.
 Then the associated $\gdois$ structure $\phi$ on the manifold $X_+$ is cocalibrated, i.e. $\dx\psi=0$, if and only if $\lambda,\mu$ are constant.
-In this case, $\phi$ is of pure type $W_3$ and $\mathrm{g}_\phi$ is complete.\\ ii) The three classes of manifolds $\Lambda_+^2T^*K3$, where $K3$ denotes any of the homonym surfaces, $\Lambda_\pm^2T^*M_0$, all have complete parallel $\gdois$ structures.\\ iii) $\Lambda_+^2T^*M_1$ is of pure type $W_3$ and not parallel.\\ iv) Both classes of manifolds $M_{2,k}=k\overline{\C\Proj}^2$, with $k\geq6$ (a $k$-many connected sum of conjugate-oriented $\C\Proj^2$s) and manifolds $M_{3,k}=\C\Proj^2\#k\overline{\C\Proj}^2$, with $k\geq14$, all with the scalar-flat ASD metrics des\-crib\-ed in \cite[Theorem A]{LeB3}, admit complete $\gdois$ structures on $\Lambda_+^2T^*M_{i,k}$ $(i=2,3)$ which are of pure type $W_3$ and not parallel. \end{teo} \begin{proof} i) It is well-known that a K\"ahler surface is scalar-flat if and only if it is anti-self-dual (\cite{Derd1}), a local result.
-We may thus apply theorem \ref{torsionformsofX_pm} above to get the first part.
+In this case, $\phi$ is of pure type $W_3$ and $\mathrm{g}_\phi$ is complete. \item[ii)] The three classes of manifolds $\Lambda_+^2T^*K3$, where $K3$ denotes any of the homonymous surfaces, $\Lambda_\pm^2T^*M_0$, all admit complete parallel $\gdois$ structures. \item[iii)] $\Lambda_+^2T^*M_1$ is of pure type $W_3$ and not parallel. \item[iv)] Both classes of manifolds $M_{2,k}=k\overline{\C\Proj}^2$, with $k\geq6$ (a $k$-many connected sum of conjugate-oriented $\C\Proj^2$s) and manifolds $M_{3,k}=\C\Proj^2\#k\overline{\C\Proj}^2$, with $k\geq14$, all with the scalar-flat ASD metrics des\-crib\-ed in \cite[Theorem A]{LeB3}, admit complete $\gdois$ structures on $\Lambda_+^2T^*M_{i,k}$ $(i=2,3)$ which are of pure type $W_3$ and not parallel. \end{enumerate} \end{teo} \begin{proof} i) It is well-known that a K\"ahler surface is scalar-flat if and only if it is anti-self-dual (\cite{Derd1}), a local result.
+We may thus apply Theorem \ref{torsionformsofX_pm} above to get the first part.